Using the CUBIC Cluster

 Type exit on the screen terminal window to exit the session completely.

-(base) [username@cubic-sattertt ~]$ exit # input
+(base) [username@CUBIC-sattertt ~]$ exit # input

 You will be dropped back to your shell and see the message [screen is terminating].